Marikalis/British_Airways_Review_Viz/README.md

 ### Key Insights:

 #### Sentiment Analysis:
-* The majority of the reviews are positive, indicating general satisfaction among customers.
+* Most of the reviews are positive, indicating general customer satisfaction.
 * Sentiment is categorized into positive, neutral, and negative, providing a clear picture of customer perceptions.

 #### Themes: